DynamicGenetics/Epicosm_legacy/README.md

 2.3 Optional parameters.

 **0.1 == What does it do? ==**
 Twongo is a Twitter harvester.
-You provide it with a list of users, and it will harvest all of
+You provide it with a list of users, and it will gather and store
-those users' tweets (going back a maximum of 3240 tweets), which is all metadata, with images,
+all tweets and metadata (going back a maximum of 3240 tweets) for that user.
+Images, videos and
-videos and other attachments being stored as URLs.
-This data is stored by MongoDB.
+other attachments are stored as URLs.
+All information is stored by MongoDB.
 Harvesting
-can be iterated, for example once a week it can gather the new tweets and add them to the database.
+can be iterated, for example once a week it can gather new tweets and add them to the database.
 As well as the full database, output includes a comma-separated-values (.csv) file, with the default
 fields being the user id number, the tweet id number, time and date, and the tweet content.

 Twongo runs in a Docker "container" - this is similar to a virtual machine, where a computer simulates
 another computer, usually with a different operating system, within itself.
 Data is sent back onto
 the main "host" computer for the user to access.
 This approach means users do not need to install
-anything other than Docker, running the program is consistent for all users, use of the program is
+anything other than Docker, running the program is consistent for all users, and use of the program is
-simplified, requiring little command-line experience.
+simplified, requiring little or no command-line experience.

 **1.1 == Running with Docker ==**